If you are wondering what are the different types of graphs and charts, their uses and names, this page summarizes them with examples and pictures.

 The pie chart below represents the proportion of types of transportation used by 1000 students to go to their school.

-Pie charts are widely used for displaying marketing data.
+Pie charts are widely used by data-driven marketers for displaying marketing data.

 A histogram shows continuous data in ordered rectangular columns (to understand what is continuous data see our post discrete vs continuous data).
 Usually, there are no gaps between the columns.